CS340-19/image_translator/proposal.md

 <p>Nobody on the team has developed anything like this before, but Wiliiams have two years experience of using Python.
 Other teammates have learned C++ and C, but are interested in learning Python.None of us have used the Google APIs before.
 We hope to use this as a learning experience to better our development skills. </p>

 Liu，Andy：
+Familiar with C and C++, but have no expericence with phython

 Williams，Dakota：
 Proficient in Python, C++, SQL, and web basics.
 Back-End developer.